Email marketing

 Walk to Work Day (April 4th)

 Walk to Work Day is a date to remember the benefits of everyday walking.
-In 2022, almost 70% of Americans drove alone to work, which contributes to pollution and other health crises.
-Even if most Americans can’t walk to work every day, this date can be celebrated with invitations to walk to a nearby bus or metro station or even to a colleague’s house to carpool.
+Based on 2024-2025 U.S. Census Bureau American Community Survey (ACS) data, approximately 69.2% of American workers aged 16 and older drove alone to work, which increases emissions and impacts public health.
+Even if your customers can’t walk the whole way, this date can be celebrated with invitations to walk to a nearby bus or metro station or even to a colleague’s house to carpool.
 Or, the office can celebrate with a nice walk to a neighborhood restaurant for lunch.

 This date is, of course, an opportunity for shoe brands and some environmentally-oriented companies.
 Snibbs showed how simple and beneficial it can be and how comfortable you can be wearing their shoes.